Last updated on:

 The reason we say if you’ve done it before is because we’re willing to bet that it wasn’t your racquet; you don’t want to risk messing it up now.

-What is the Optimal tension for Beginners?
+What’s the Optimal string tension for Beginners?

 Some of the best tennis stringer machines allow you to get up to 90 lbs of tension, but that’s something that few people really need.